 That definitely looks better.
 But now for my final trick:

 So once I have my headlines where I think I want them, I take a final step and that is to completely flip them: make the headline the subhead and the subhead the headline.
 Nine times out of 10, I prefer it the new way.
 In our face soap example, it would look like this:

 And there it is!
 For some reason I’ve always found that PR subheads tend to be stronger than PR headlines.
 I think it’s usually because PR people feel like they need a soft or cutesy introduction to the release.
-And I admit, there have been many times I’ve done that — sometimes it works.
-It all depends on the type of release you are doing.
-But in this case, we had legitimate news and several interesting factors that would be compelling to media.
-Figuring out their order is what I think is the most fun about writing press releases.
+And I”ll admit, there have been many times I’ve done that very thing.
+Sometimes it works; it just depends on the type of release you are writing.
+But in this case, we had legitimate news that would be compelling to media.
+Figuring out the order to put the news and supporting facts in, is where practice and experience show their value.

 So next time you are writing a release try some of these tips and let me know how they work for you!